xmtrinidad/DigitalOcean-Walkthrough/hostname.md

 # Set Up a Host Name

-If you deployed your site and now want to configure your DigitalOcean droplet to use a host name, this readme file will outline the basic steps get this done.
-For a more comprehensive tutorial see the official documentation: [How To Set Up a Host Name with DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean)
+This readme file will outline the steps required to associate your website with a domain name.
+For a more comprehensive tutorial, see the official documentation: [How To Set Up a Host Name with DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean)

 **Table of Contents**
 [Helpful Concepts](#helpful-concepts)